Satiankit96/Data-Science/Data Science Certification/3. Prepare Data for Exploration/Week_1/Week_1_1_Data_Exploration.md

 1. How data is generated
 2. Different format, types and structures of data.
 3. Analyze data for structure and bias.
+4. What is clean Data
+5. Databases with spreadsheets and SQL.

+Healthcare and Data science.